Preschool at Home: Simple Planning for Moms Who Want Flexibility

 There are so many existing homeschooling groups on Facebook, so just run a search, particularly in your local area.

-Slowly, your child and you will find which groups fit your style best.
+Slowly, you and your child will find which groups fit your style best.
 This works the same for teams, clubs, and other extracurricular activities for your child to try, you just have to get out there and try it!
 See what sticks.